-Banks' capital positions may affect banks' funding costs and the price and availability of credit to households and companies, while the costs of capital are also taken into account when banks price lending.(1) This section explores key developments in banks' capital over the past three months and expectations for 2014 Q4.
+Banks' capital positions may affect banks' funding costs and the price and availability of credit to households and companies, while the costs of capital are also taken into account when banks price lending.(1) This section explores key developments in banks' capital over the past three months and expectations for 2015 Q1.

-Lenders reported that their total level of capital had increased significantly in 2014 Q3, and they expected total capital levels to increase significantly further in Q4 (Chart 6).
-The balance of profits, losses, deductions and charges for UK operations had continued to contribute significantly to total capital levels in Q3, and were expected to contribute significantly further in Q4.
-The average cost of capital was unchanged in Q3, but was expected to decrease slightly in Q4.
+Lenders reported that their total level of capital had increased significantly in 2014 Q4, for the third consecutive quarter (Chart 6).
+They expected total capital levels to increase further in 2015 Q1.
+The balance of profits, losses, deductions and charges for UK operations had continued to contribute significantly to total capital levels in Q4, and were expected to contribute significantly again in 2015 Q1.
+The average cost of capital was broadly unchanged in Q4, and was expected to remain stable in Q1.

-Regulatory drivers had again contributed significantly to lenders' demand for capital in Q3, and this was expected to continue in Q4 (Chart 7).
-In contrast, a reduction in the riskiness of assets was reported to have significantly pushed down on lenders' demand for capital.
+Regulatory drivers remained the most significant factor pushing up lenders' demand for capital in Q4, and this was expected to continue in 2015 Q1 (Chart 7).
+A reduction in the riskiness of assets was again reported to be the only factor pushing down on lenders' demand for capital in Q4.
+A significant change in the riskiness of assets and a slight reduction in the size of balance sheets were expected to pull down demand for capital in Q1.

-Investor demand for bank capital instruments had increased in Q3 from both UK and non-UK investors.
-Lenders expected investor demand for bank capital to remain broadly unchanged in Q4 (Chart 8).
-Lenders have reported increases in the demand for capital instruments from investors in every survey since the Bank Liabilities Survey was launched in 2012 Q4.
+Investor demand for bank capital instruments increased slightly in Q4 from both UK and non-UK investors.
+The increase in the demand for capital instruments has been a consistent theme since the Bank Liabilities Survey was launched in 2012 Q4.

-Banks' total capital positions can be split into three broad groups: Common Equity Tier 1 Capital (CET1); Additional Tier 1 capital (AT1); and Tier 2 Capital (T2).
-Although some lenders have issued AT1 capital in recent months, lenders reported that regulatory drivers and strategic decisions to change the mix of capital had pushed down slightly on the proportion of capital accounted for by AT1 and T2 capital, relative to common equity.
-But these factors were not expected to influence the mix of capital in Q4.
+Banks' total capital positions can be split into three broad groups: common equity Tier 1 capital (CET1); additional Tier 1 capital (AT1); and Tier 2 capital (T2).
+For the first time since 2013 Q2, lenders reported that regulatory drivers had pushed up the proportion of capital accounted for by AT1 and T2 capital relative to common equity in Q4 (Chart 8).
+This factor was expected to have a similar influence on the mix of capital in 2015 Q1.